klei1984/max/defects.md

 83. **[Fixed]** The function (cseg01:000CE775) responsible for the reports menu's mouse left click event handling tests against incorrect window boundaries.
 The active draw area is 459 x 448 pixels.
 The on click event handler checks for 459 x 459 pixels by calling Image::GetWidth() for both x and y axis dimensions. this must be a simple copy paste error.

-84. The reports menu constructor (cseg01:000CC8D0) calls GNW win_draw() twice right after each other.
+84. **[Fixed]** The reports menu constructor (cseg01:000CC8D0) calls GNW win_draw() twice right after each other.
 First a call is enabled by the class specific draw function via function parameter, then right after the draw function there is another call.

 85. Enemy land units do not sink or get destroyed after a water platform or similar is demolished beneath them.
 The units can also move from a water cell back to a land cell if it is next to them.
 Land mines do not get destroyed if the structure below them gets demolished.
 Sea mine layers can detect floating land mines too.
 Building a landing pad above a road above a water platform makes the road disappear.
 Further investigation is required whether the road unit gets "properly" destroyed or is it leaking memory.
 Destroying a landing pad above a water platform while an aircraft is landed there leaves the aircraft on the ground in awaiting state.
 The aircraft is targetable in this state by land units.
 The aircraft can take off into air from the water mass.
 <br>